-MONROE COUNTY Mutual Fire Insurance Comp'y The rate of Insurance is one dollar on the thousand dollars insured after the thousand dollars insured, after The Father of Medicine says of another which payment no subsequent tax will ero in this composition, that "it is an herb be levied, except to cover actual loss or damage by fire, that may fall upon mem- The nett profits arising from interest or otherwise, will be ascertained yearly, for which each member in proportion to rembling, fainting and smothering of it; yet his, her, or their deposit, will have a must be taken carefully, or severe grip- credit in the company.
-Each insurer in ings will ensue which must be corrected or with the said company will be a member thereof during the term of his or her and the adder there is the utmost antipathy; policy.
-The principle of Mutual Insurance has been thoroughly tested-has been tried by the unerring test of experi-No change of diet ever necessary-eat ence, and has proved successful and become very popular.
-It affords the greatest security against loss or damage by sponded per day-Children over ten years. fire, on the most advantageous and rea- Applications for Insurance to be made WM.
+MONROE COUNTY most offensive breath, and drank at bedtime.
+Uninal Fire Insurance Comp'; The rate of Insurance is one dollar on the thousand dollars insured, after which payment no subsequent tax will herb in this composition, that "it is an herb be levied, except to cover actual loss or damage by fire, that may fall upon members of the company.
+The nett profits arising from interest or otherwise, will be ascertained yearly, for which each member in proportion to his, her, or their deposit, will have a t must be taken carefully, or severe grip- credit in the company.
+Each insurer in ings will easue, which must be corrected or with the said company will be a member thereof during the term of his or her "So much for this herb, between which policy.
+The principle of Mutual Insurance has been thoroughly tested-has been tried by the unerring test of experi- Stroudsburg, Oct.
+22, 1857 .- tf ence, and has proved successful and become very popular.
+It affords the greatest security against loss or damage by fire, on the most advantageous and rea- Applications for Insurance to be made in person, or by letters addressed to WM.
 K. HAVILAND, Secretary.

-MANAGERS.
-J. Depue Labar, Jacob Knecht, Richard S. Staples, Jacob Stouffer, Samuel D. Pipher, Charles R. Andre, Silas L. Drake, Theodore Schoch, Joseph Fenner.
-Sam'l S. Dreher, STOGDELL STOKES President.
+J. Depue Labar, Jacob Knecht, Richard S. Staples, Jacob Stouffer, Sold in Stroudsburg, ov Hollinshead & Samuel D. Pipher, Charles R. Andre, Theodore Schoeh, Silas L. Drake, Godleib Auracher, Thomas W. Rhodes, him a trial.
+Joseph Fenner.
+Sam'l S. Dreber, STOGDELL STOKES President.
 GOLIEB AURACHER, Treasurer.
 SILAS DRAKE, Surveyor.
 Stroudsburg, Sept.
 16; 1858.

-CRITTENDEN'S Philadel'a Commercial College, N. E. Corner Seventh and Chesnut Sis., PHILADELPHIA. men for ACTIVE BUSINESS.
-4, 1855.
+CRITTENDEN'S Philadel'a Commercial College, PHILADELPHIA. men for ACTIVE BUSINESS.
+Established Sept.
+1844.
+Incoporated June 4, 1855.
 BOARD OF TRUSTEES.
 David S. Brown.

-A. V. Parsons, Isaac Hacker, D. B. Hinman, Frederick Brown.
-Joshua Lippincott, Jr. FACULTY.
-S. II.
-CRITTENDEN, Principal, Consulting Accountant, and Instructor in Commercial perior.
+A. V. Parsons, Isaac Hacker, D. B. Hinman, John Sparhawk, Frederick Brown, Joshua Lippincott, Jr. FACULTY.
+Accountant, and Instructor in Commercial unless perfect satisfaction given.
 Customs.

+ence of Accounts.

+and Phonography.

-THOMAS W MOORE, Professor of Penmanship. ence of Accounts.
-John Groesbeck, Professor of Book-Keeping and Phonography.
-Augustus Simon, Professor of Languages.
-Hon.
-JOEL JONES, Lecturer on Commercial W. H. ALLDN, L. L. D., President of Girard College-Lecturer on Political Economy, Catalogues, containing full particulars of of terms, manner of instruction, &c, may be respectable and easy business, by which had on applying at the College, either in per- the above profits may be certainly realized.
-October 14, 1858.-6m.
+College-Lecturer on Political Economy.
+Catalogues, containing full particulars of f terms, manner of instruction, &c, may be had on applying at the College, either in per-OCTORITTENDEN'S BOOK-KEEPING for sale-Price \$1 50-Key to same, 50 cts October 14, 1858.-6m.

 Summer Arrangement.
-PRICES TO SUIT THE TIMES, The Largest and Cheapes Stock ever offered in this City.
-CHARLES W. DEAN, Wholesale Dealer French and German Baskets, Wood and Willow Ware, Notions, Brushes, Oil Cloths, Cotton Laps, Wadding, &c., &c., &c.
-No. 119 Market-Street, below Second, (north side.)
+PRICES TO SUIT THE TIMES.

+The Largest and Cheapes Stock ever offered in this City.
+CHARLES W. DEAN, Wholesale Dealer French and German Baskets, Wood und Willow Ware, Notions, Brushes, Oil Cloths, Cotton Laps, Wadding, . &c., &c., &c.
+No. 119 Market Street, below Second, (north side.)
 PHILADELPHIA.